codepath/android_guides/Google-Maps-Fragment-Guide.md

 4. Install the Genymotion Emulator
   * Windows: Run the MSI installer
   * Mac: Open the dmg and drag both apps to Applications directory
-5. Install the Eclipse Plugin
+5. Install the Eclipse Plugin (See [this guide for Android Studio](http://google-android-studio.blogspot.com/2013/11/plugins-in-android-studio-example.html))
    * Go to the "Help/Install New Software..." menu
    * Add a new software site: Genymobile - http://plugins.genymotion.com/eclipse
    * Check all genymobile entries